 Keto can be a great option for children who are not needing to lose weight or even for those who are underweight and need to gain.

 Kids and teens need a good amount of iron and fat in their diet for proper growth.
 Healthy keto foods provide plenty of both.
 These are important for brain development and growth as well as absorbing and using fat soluble vitamins and building nerve tissue.
-They should also be supplementing with a high quality, sugar free vitamin and probiotic each day.

 The nutrient ratio for the ketogenic diet in children is typically 4:1 for fat to protein and carbs combined.
 But what exactly does that look lie int he real world?